OGShawnLee/stats-preview-card-component/README.md

 ### Useful resources

-- [Two ways to achive and image color overlay](https://dev.to/ellen_dev/two-ways-to-achieve-an-image-colour-overlay-with-css-eio) - This helped me with image color overlay.
+- [Two ways to achieve an image color overlay](https://dev.to/ellen_dev/two-ways-to-achieve-an-image-colour-overlay-with-css-eio) - This helped me with the image color overlay.

 ## Author